overlay-market/overlay-docs/docs/Concepts Explained/How is Overlay different.md

 ## Oracle-based pricing

 Overlay brings in data points, which act as a proxy for price by using a combination of oracle-based feeds and native mechanisms to determine the data point of a feed that users can build positions on.
-For more details, please check out our detailed article on pricing.
+For more details, please check out our [detailed article on pricing](https://mirror.xyz/0x7999C7f0b9f2259434b7aD130bBe36723a49E14e/vtmmujPcVINTIVavcsztrYHmP_N1mA4RwgYHmZ8lLdw).

-Traditional crypto exchanges like FTX and Binance usually use a centralized limit order book (CLOB) system to determine price.
+Traditional crypto exchanges like Binance usually use a centralized limit order book (CLOB) system to determine price.
 Price is based on matching of orders in the buy side and sell side of the order book - price is determined merely by what the asset was last bought for.

 Certain on-chain perp protocols like Perp Protocol and GMX also use oracle based feeds for pricing.